davetayls/juxtapo/readme.txt

 		'margin-left': '-450px'
 	});

-2. For each page which has a corresponding design image add the following:
+2. For each page which has a corresponding design image add the following within the juxtapo.initConfig section provided:

-	juxtapo.addTemplate(pageUrl,designUrl,style);
+	juxtapo.addTemplate(pageUrl,designUrl,settings);

 	@param pageUrl {String}
 	this is the absolute or partial url of the page which you are matching a design to.